 - Line a round (or other shaped) 17 cm (7-inch) cake tin with parchment paper and pour the batter in.
 If you use a bigger cake tin, the bread will just be thinner and probably needs less baking.

 - Bake in 180 C (355 F) oven for about 40 minutes.
-The tooth stick needs to come out clean.
+The toothpick needs to come out clean.

 - Let cool and enjoy!